 Failing to diagnose and treat an unfolding heart attack can have significant, and often catastrophic, results.
 The longer the process is left untreated, the greater the likelihood that there will be permanent and greater damage to the heart, which can result in disability, a need for greater intervention, and possibly death.
 Medical literature demonstrates that patients with atypical presentations are most frequently missed, especially women who are less than 55 years of age, non-whites, patients with shortness of breath as the major presenting problem, and those who have an initial normal or non-diagnostic ECG.
 Because initial ECG and cardiac enzyme testing may not reveal ACS, and because the presenting symptoms may not include the classic symptom of chest pain, patients with an uncertain diagnosis after initial assessment may require further observation and evaluation, rather than simply being sent home.

-Our firm has successfully handled many medical negligence cases where failure to diagnose acute coronary syndrome caused life-altering harm to patients.
+Our firm has successfully handled many medical negligence cases where failure to diagnose heart diseases caused life-altering harm to patients.
 These cases require multiple experts to prove not only that the diagnosis should have been made or made earlier, but also that earlier treatment would have allowed the patient to obtain a significantly better recovery.
 Our attorneys are always available to evaluate potential medical negligence cases.